robertyte/jekyll-now/_posts/2016-10-17-dissertation3-post.md

     '''
     This function takes as input predefined dataframe with results of experimental runs for one classifier and returns a plot of averaged ROC space curve.
-    pred_truthLabels: dataframe for one classifier - 2 columns: 'Truth' with lists of true labels and 'PredLabels' with lists of predicted labels,
-    each row represents different iteration of experiment.
+    pred_truthLabels: dataframe - for one classifier containing 2 columns: 'Truth' with lists of true labels and 'PredLabels' with lists of predicted labels, each row represents different iteration of experiment, eg. if experiment was run 100 times there should be 100 rows in the dataframe.
     '''

     plt.figure(figsize=[10,10])